Library Services during COVID-19

 We will continue to operate an enquiry service to answer questions about our holdings; where records have been digitised already, we will provide these free of the usual reprographic charges.
-We will not be able to book in appointments, fulfil reprographics requests for undigitised material or answer any enquiries that would need checking of physical records for the time being.
-All outstanding enquiries will be answered within 5 working days of our return to normal services.
+We will be able to book in appointments, but we will need a minimum of three working days’ notice and may not be able to accommodate you on your preferred date.
+We will attempt to fulfil reprographics requests for undigitised material and answer any enquiries that need checking of physical records but this will take longer than usual and may not be possible until lockdown restrictions are lifted.
+All outstanding enquiries will be answered within 10 working days of our return to normal services.

 In the mean time you can use our online services https://www.library.qmul.ac.uk/archives/ to access some of our digitised images as well as a catalogue of our holdings.
 You can also continue to enjoy our Archives and Special Collections through Instagram which will continue to be updated during the closure https://www.instagram.com/qmarchives/.